paypal/cascade/README.md

 - `AbstractResource` is a starting point for HTTP resources.
 - `ResourceDriver` provides an implementation of a basic HTTP request handling pipeline.
 - `ResourceService` is a routing base for HTTP services.
-- `resource` package object contains implicit classes for converting objects into Futures and Trys that can return a `HaltException`.
+- `resource` package object contains implicit classes for converting objects into Futures and Trys that return an exception on error.
 - `SprayActorComponent` provides the root actor implementation used by Spray.
 - `SprayConfigurationComponent` defines basic config for a Spray service.
 - `url` package object contains methods to break a query parameter list into a list or map.